 - For Virtual Internships: Complete the WWU Virtual Internship application.

 - For Virtual Internships and Virtual Global Courses: If the program encompasses both virtual courses and a virtual internship, complete the WWU Virtual Global Courses + Internship application.

 - Exceptions: Political Science and Health and Human Development (HHD) students will complete the WWU Independent Study Abroad application and follow departmental internship procedures including departmental registration.

 - As part of the WWU EdAbroad application, complete the Departmental Academic Advising E-sign Form with the faculty advisor to document approval.
 International internship credit can only be applied to one academic department.
-It is up to the student and faculty advisor to determine how the internship will be graded.
+It is up to the student and faculty advisor to determine how the internship will be evaluated.
 Some departments have specific guidelines and students must follow departmental and EdAbroad guidelines for international internships.

 - Return the completed EdAbroad e-sign Registration Form to EdAbroad.

-- If the internship program provides this service, the student must request the program or agency to send the evaluation or transcript directly to EdAbroad for processing upon completion of the internship.
+- If the internship program provides this service, the student may request the program or agency to send the evaluation or transcript directly to EdAbroad for processing upon completion of the internship.
 EdAbroad will send the internship evaluation or transcript to the faculty advisor for review via an e-sign form.

 For more information, contact Krista Mantello.